Health and Wellbeing

 This fluid contains natural gas, so when movement occurs at the joints this gas can be released from the fluid.
 This is even more common with rapid movements like fast turns or impacts to the neck.
 The release of the gas is what can create a clicking, crunching or popping noise.

 One of the reasons that this noise can seem particularly loud or uncomfortable is due to the joints of the neck being so close to the ears.
 Therefore, it’s much easier to hear.
 This is amplified when neck pain is experienced.
-Hesitancy to move the neck in the anticipation of pain only furthers our awareness of joint movements.
+Hesitancy to move the neck in the anticipation of pain only heightens our awareness of joint movements.

 Should I click my neck?